estillwork/hello-world/README.md

 # hello-world
-following along with python class
+Eric's place for following along with python class